microsoft/api-guidelines/graph/GuidelinesGraph.md

 enterprise perspectives and represents one of the following:
 >>
 1. A core *user-centric concept* of the Graph
     -   For example: /users, /groups or /me
 1. A Microsoft *product or service offerings* covering multiple use cases
     -   For example: /teamwork, /directory
 1. A *feature* offering covering a single use case and *shared* across multiple Microsoft products
     -   For example: /search, /notifications, /subscriptions, /files
 1.  *Administrative configuration* functions for specific products.
 (Note: this is not final and may be adjusted based on the survey results)
     -   For example: /admin/exchange
 1. Internal Microsoft requirements for publishing Privileged and Hidden APIs, routing, and load testing
     -   For example: /loadTestEntities
 >>
 Top-level API categories are aligned with documentation, developer tools, and in general are relatively stable.
-If a new category needs to be created, it should follow supporting governance
+If a new category needs to be created, it requires an API REview and an API Council approval.

 #### Query